-- Refinement: after creating the primitive model, you need to add additional details to your 3D model to make it look better.
+- Refinement: After creating the primitive model, you need to add additional details to your 3D model to make it look better.

 - Retopology: When the 3D model is ready, you need to build your low poly model from high poly by using retopology tools.

-3D modeling is used in various industries with different purposes.
+3D modeling is used in various industries for different purposes.
 Over the years, different types of modeling software have been developed with a special focus.
 The main usage areas and their most favored software packages include:

-In the entertainment industry (including 3D animation), software packages such as ZBrush, Mudbox, 3ds Max, Maya or Blender are typically used.
+In the entertainment industry (including 3D animation), software packages such as ZBrush, Mudbox, 3Ds Max, Maya, or Blender are typically used.
 The usability of these software packages is not limited to 3D modeling; they can be used to do some other tasks as well, including animation, physical dynamic simulation, texturing, lighting, rendering, and compositing.

-ZBrush, for instance, is a digital sculpting tool suitable for creating high resolution 3D models used in movies or 3D animations.
+ZBrush, for instance, is a digital sculpting tool suitable for creating high-resolution 3D models used in movies or 3D animations.
 Unlike more traditional 3D modeling software, this package is more akin to traditional sculpting.

-Mudbox is another software mainly used to create high-resolution digital sculpting, texture painting, displacement and normal map creation.
-It offers a high-performance environment and professional-quality tools to help create highly realistic 3D characters, environments and props in less time.
+Mudbox is another software mainly used to create high-resolution digital sculpting, texture painting, displacement, and normal map creation.
+It offers a high-performance environment and professional-quality tools to help create highly realistic 3D characters, environments, and props in less time.

-3ds Max, formerly known as 3D studio, has powerful modeling capabilities for 3D modeling and a close resemblance to AutoCAD.
-Video game developers, TV commercial studios and architectural visualization studios frequently use this software.
+3Ds Max, formerly known as 3D studio, has powerful modeling capabilities for 3D modeling and a close resemblance to AutoCAD.
+Video game developers, TV commercial studios, and architectural visualization studios frequently use this software.

 Maya is somehow the industry standard in 3D animation these days.
 Whether you’re an amateur 3D artist or a professional animation studio, Maya is definitely one of the main software packages you need to consider working with seriously.

-As a free and open-source 3D modeling and animation program, Blender comes with a strong tool set capable of creating professional high quality assets and animations.
+As a free and open-source 3D modeling and animation program, Blender comes with a strong toolset capable of creating professional high-quality assets and animations.
 However, learning Blender is not easy and it’s considered a non-standard in the industry.

 Having said this, there are tons of 3D modeling software out there.
 Each 3D artist or 3D animation studio might choose a different software package based on project specifications and their own requirements.

-Architectural & product visualization
+Best 3D modeling software in Architectural & product visualization

-These do not provide the specific feature lists provided by software packages used in the entertainment industry, but are very accurate when it comes to product modeling using parametric solid modeling techniques.
+These do not provide the specific feature lists provided by software packages used in the entertainment industry but are very accurate when it comes to product modeling using parametric solid modeling techniques.

 SketchUp, for example, is a popular tool boasting a user-friendly interface; making it perfect for beginners interested in 3D modeling for architectural work.